MichalSara99/linear_system_solvers/README.md

 ## PDE Solver
 * 1D general heat equation with variable coefficients in space dimension (supports all Dirichlet, Neumann, Robin boundary conditions)
-* 1D general wave equation with variable coefficients in space dimension (supports all Dirichlet, Neumann, Robin boundary conditions) - IN PROGRESS
+* 1D general wave equation with variable coefficients in space dimension (supports all Dirichlet, Neumann, Robin boundary conditions) - IN PROGRESS (Testing stage)

 ## Some curves from ODE solver
 Simple Two-point BVP (u''(x) = -2 with Dirichlet and Robin BC)